microsoft/ML-For-Beginners/8-Reinforcement/2-Gym/README.md

 Let's now run a short simulation and observe those discrete environment values.
 Feel free to try both `discretize` and `discretize_bins` and see if there is a difference.

 > **Note**: `discretize_bins` returns the bin number, which is 0-based, thus for values of input variable around 0 it returns the number from the middle of the interval (10).
-In `discretize`, we did not care about the range of output values, allowing them to be negative, thus the state values are not shifted, and 0 corresponds to 0.
+In `discretize`, we did not care about the range of output values, allowing them to be negative, thus the state values are not shifted, and 0 corresponds to 0. (code block 8)

 ```python
 env.reset()